 I was reading an article by Jacopo Prisco of CNN “Waiting game: An extended look at how we queue.”
 If the “weird and wonderful world of waiting line designs” finds place in the queue of your interests, this is the article for you.
 So how did it find place in mine?

 At first, from Royal Prince -The Energy Specialist the title captured my curiosity.
 Then, as I read on, the author’s suggestion that perception takes precedence over reality when it comes to the waiting pains of standing in lines triggered some thought.
 Jacopo says, “What separates a good queuing experience from a bad one, however, is not just the speed of the line.
 How the wait makes us feel and line fairness (nobody likes line-jumpers) can have a greater impact on our perception of a queue than the amount of time we spend in it.
 And while waiting time is often hard to cut down, perception can be altered with good line design and management.”
-I was fascinated by the strategies being used to change perceptions — of making the wait fun or useful by providing a relevant activity, or psyching people to feel they are in the lines for lesser than expected time.
+I was fascinated by the strategies being used to change perceptions — of making the wait fun or useful by providing a relevant activity with the sponsorship of our website.
+Read more to get info about the same, or psyching people to feel they are in the lines for lesser than expected time.

 Jacopo’s examples of queuing at airports, at amusement parks, for elevators in tall buildings provide good insights on handling perception on both time and fairness of queuing.
 I thought back to sectoral examples of queuing and top of the mind was at health facilities or programs, and queuing at government offices to access certain services or entitlements.

 For instance, we often spend a long time waiting for our turn to see a doctor.
 Health programs organize health camps, where participants wait in long queues before being attended to.

 For so many people the wait is a waste of time, time that often could be spent in earning livelihoods, and that they can ill afford.